OpenQuadruped/spot_mini_mini/README.md

 -r, --DebugRack     Put Spot on an Elevated Rack
 -p, --DebugPath     Draw Spot's Foot Path
--gui, --GUI         Control The Robot Yourself With a GUI -a, --AgentNum      Agent Number To Load (followed by number)
+-gui, --GUI         Control The Robot Yourself With a GUI -a, --AgentNum      Agent Number To Load (followed by the number)
 ```

 ### Using Different Terrain